 My last pregnancy hit me hard!
-The morning sickness was bad, my body constantly ached, and I gained a ton of weight – including in my face and NOSE!
-I honestly didn’t even know you could have nose swelling in pregnancy.
-If you are experiencing this as well, I share below what I did to help get my nose looking more normal.
+The morning sickness and body aches were expected – but nothing surprised me more than how much my nose grew!
+I had no idea you could have nose swelling during pregnancy.
+If you are experiencing this as well, I share below what I did to help my nose get back to normal.

 Why Does Your Nose Swell In Pregnancy?

-Does your nose swell during pregnancy?
-I wouldn’t have guessed it until I noticed how “off” my face looked in the mirror.
-It definitely happened to me.
+I wouldn’t have guessed my nose would change until I noticed how “off” my face looked in the mirror halfway through my pregnancy.

-We all know that swelling is a common occurrence during pregnancy.
+We all know that swelling is a common occurrence while pregnant.
 This is because pregnant women have a lot more fluids and blood circulating in the body to support the growing baby.

 While it is typically swollen ankles and feet that pregnant women suffer from, the increased fluid can affect the whole body.

 The extra fluid expands blood vessels in the nose which can cause it to be swollen as well as stuffy.

 If you are wondering what month does your nose get bigger during pregnancy, it is typically in the third trimester.
 This makes sense because it coincides with when significant swelling in the legs, ankles, and face appears too.

 At this time, blood volume reaches its peak, which translates into a swollen appearance while pregnant.

 How Do You Get Rid Of Swollen Nose During Pregnancy?